Twiknight/csv_generator/README.md

 The object must contain following attributes:
 - `title`: the title of the csv file, this should be a string.
 Remeber not to add `'.csv'` to the end.
-- `lenght`: the lenght of each line.
+- `length`: the lenght of each line.
 - `lines`: a list of objects each represents the content of a line.

 #example